A camera with an infrared conversion is hands down the best way to shoot infrared. See how it compares to infrared film and using a lens filter.

-Because infrared is not visible to the human eye, shooting infrared poses some troubles.
-When using infrared film, it can be difficult to properly focus the camera since infrared focuses differently than visual light.
-The amount of infrared light in a scene is also independent of the visible brightness.
+Because infrared is not visible to the human eye, shooting infrared poses some issues.
+It can be difficult to properly focus the camera when using infrared film since infrared focuses differently than visible light.
+The amount of infrared light in a scene is separate from the visible brightness.
 Because of that, we must take multiple exposures when using film.
-IR film is sensitive to both visible and infrared light, so an opaque filter must be used on the lens as well.
-This forces the photographer to place the camera on a tripod, compose his shot, and then attach the filter.
+IR film is sensitive to both visible and infrared light, so an opaque filter must also be used on the lens.
+This forces the photographer to place the camera on a tripod, compose their shot, and then attach the filter.
 Not only is the film hard to develop afterward, but 35mm infrared film is no longer manufactured.

 What is the full spectrum conversion?

-In a full spectrum conversion, the camera’s internal hot mirror is removed and replaced with a clear glass filter.
+The camera’s internal hot mirror is removed and replaced with a clear glass filter in full spectrum conversion.
 This makes the camera sensitive to UV, visible, and IR light.
-This is a great option for someone who does not want a camera devoted to IR.
-By using various external filters, the camera can take pictures of regular light, infrared light, UV light, or any other combination of these.
-Most hot mirrors also have an anti-aliasing filter built in, so by removing this filter pictures will be sharper.
+This is an excellent option for someone who doesn’t want a camera devoted to only IR.
+Using various external filters, the camera can take pictures in regular, infrared, or UV light.